 Sexual assault is a traumatic experience.
-If a friend tells you they have been sexually assaulted, the most important response is to believe them.
+If a friend tells you they have been sexually assaulted, the most important thing you can do is believe them.
 It is never the victim's fault.

-- Encourage them to seek medical attention and consider reporting to law enforcement and campus officials. - Be supportive by listening, and don't ask blaming questions (e.g., "What were you wearing?") - Encourage them to call the local rape crisis center for support. - Allow them to make decisions without feeling judged. - Do not tell others what happened without your friend's permission. - Be informed.
-Know what support is available on campus for victims of interpersonal violence. - Take ACTion.
-If you notice a situation that has the potential to become unsafe, trust your instincts.
-Take action to safely intervene. - Assume responsibility. - Consider your options. - ✓ Take action.
+- Encourage them to seek medical attention and consider reporting to law enforcement and campus officials. - Be supportive by listening, and don't ask blaming questions (e.g., "Did you tell him to stop?") - Encourage them to call the local rape crisis center. - Allow them to make decisions without feeling judged. - Do not tell others what happened without your friend's permission. - Take ACTion.
+If you notice a situation that has the potential to become unsafe, trust your instincts and take action to intervene. - ✓ Assume responsibility. - ✓ Consider your options. - √ Take action.
 Check-in with friends.
 Your one action can help prevent violence.